facelessuser/FuzzyFileNav/docs/src/markdown/usage.md

 Adds the location of the folder name typed into the FuzzyFileNav panel into the current project.
 Will use the current folder if a valid one is not typed into the panel.

+### Add Folder to New Window

+Open's a new window and adds the location of the folder name typed into the FuzzyFileNav panel into the current project.
+Will use the current folder if a valid one is not typed into the panel.

 #### Get Current Working View